fabier/pixnfit/README.md

-# pixnista-grails
+# pixnfit-grails
-Pixnista project made with Grails
+PixnFit project made with Grails

 **PLEASE READ CAREFULLY, THERE ARE THINGS TO DO BEFORE LAUNCHING APPLICATION**